Landgate/slip-developer-documentation/api-endpoints.md

 [Try it now]()

 For the full list of functions available via the GME API see the [Google Maps Engine API Reference](https://developers.google.com/maps-engine/documentation/reference/v1/).
+To get started with the GME API see [Google's GME API Tutorial](https://developers.google.com/maps-engine/documentation/tutorial) and our own [code samples using SLIP Future]().

 @TODO Try it now link
 @TODO New project w/ limited QPD against something in Locate
 @TODO Locate assetIds
 @TODO Limits
 @TODO How to get read access
+@TOOD Code samples link

 # Web Feature Services